 5. Most Important of Polymer Clay Tips: You really do need an oven thermometer!

 They’re less than $10 at a kitchen supply store or even WalMart if you’re lucky.
 And they’re indispensable!
 Even if you’ve been baking in your oven for years without a problem, that doesn’t mean that it’s accurate.
 And when it comes to clay, accuracy counts.
 You’ve got to bake it long enough and hot enough to get a full and complete cure.
 Otherwise your project will be spongy and brittle.
 On the other hand, some brands of clay are very susceptible to burning and high spikes in temperature might not hurt your casserole but it will completely toast your polymer.
 This is part of getting to know your oven so that it can be your friend and give you very good results.
-Read a three part series about baking polymer clay, beginning with choosing an oven.
+Read all about baking polymer clay here.

 6. Sharpie is not compatible with polymer clay.